RascalSoftware/RAT/examples/Normal_Reflectivity/Custom_XY/README.md

 ## Custom XY Example

 This shows an example of using a 'custom XY' model to analyse reflectivity from a supported bilayer of DSPC.

-The custom model used here is a Matlab model, which is in the file 'DSPC_Custom_XY.m'.
+The custom model used here is a Matlab model, which is in the file 'customXYDSPC.m'.

 As for the Custom Layers example, we can make use of the fact that the volumes, and of course the atomistic composition are known.
-So, for lipid tails for example, then we can take a literature value for the tails volume, have a fittable paramater for the lipid area per molecule, and then the tail thickness will simply be
+So, for lipid tails for example, then we can take a literature value for the tails volume, have a fittable parameter for the lipid area per molecule, and then the tail thickness will simply be

 Tail Thick = Tail Volume / Lipid APM.